demisx/demisx.github.io/_posts/2014-12-13-angular-1-component-organization-4.md

 This concludes my posts on the "AngularAtom&mdash;the component-based organization of AngularJS 1.x apps" topic.
 I hope you found it useful.
 Please feel free to comment below.
 I may be making further updates to this organization structure based on the feedback I get
-(I'll make sure to tweet if that happens).
+(I'll make sure to tweet when that happens).

 Make sure to check out the original AngularJS PhoneCat app converted to the [new AngularAtom component-based structure](https://github.com/demisx/angular-phonecat-components).